amirfa2/bitcoin-price-prediction-project/README.md

 Conclusion:

 The comparative analysis and prediction models reveal the stark contrasts between Bitcoin and Apple’s market behaviors.
 Apple’s stable growth and deep market make it attractive to traditional, risk-averse investors, while Bitcoin’s high volatility and rapid growth appeal to those willing to engage in a high-risk, high-reward environment.
-This repository underscores the need for advanced modeling techniques, like LSTMs, to predict prices in volatile markets effectively.
+This project underscores the need for advanced modeling techniques, like LSTMs, to predict prices in volatile markets effectively.
+The LSTM model outperformed other methods, highlighting the need for sequential data modeling in volatile financial markets.

 View the presentation here: https://docs.google.com/presentation/d/1c4GekwMa60iV31noQYOEVTvo2hz9lBrOiflla8sDcfU/edit#slide=id.p